ankurhanda/nyuv2-meta-data/README.md

 - The training dataset (795 RGB images) can be obtained from [nyu_train_rgb](http://www.doc.ic.ac.uk/~ahanda/nyu_train_rgb.tgz) (277MB) while the test dataset (654 RGB images) can be obtained from [nyu_test_rgb](http://www.doc.ic.ac.uk/~ahanda/nyu_test_rgb.tgz) (227MB).

+- Important to remember that the label files are ordered but the rgb files are not.
+Though you can order the files using ``gprename``.

 ## How do I obtain the DHA features?

 Look for this in a corresponding [SUN RGB-D meta data repository](https://github.com/ankurhanda/sunrgbd-meta-data).